| Note: Large images and

 surgical for both injuries, although children may be treated by reduction

-1. Any ulnar fracture with
+and casting.
+Clinical Pearls 1.
+Any ulnar fracture with

 greater than 10 degrees of angulation or with a bony fragment displaced